cfu288/SylvieJS/README.md

 ## Current state

-This fork is undergoing a rework and has not been released on npm yet.
+This fork is currently undergoing a rework.

-As SylvieJS is written in JavaScript it can be run on any environment supporting JavaScript such as browsers, node.js/node-webkit, nativescript mobile framework and hybrid mobile apps (such as phonegap/cordova).

 Currently maintained by cfu288.
 Originally made by [@techfort](http://twitter.com/tech_fort), with the precious help of Dave Easterday.